 According to a breakdown of the rounds these companies took part in, BlackRock ($1.1 billion over three rounds) Alphabet ($1.5 billion over four rounds) and Samsung were the largest investors in the biggest funding rounds.

-Around the same time, notable companies like Morgan Stanley, Samsung, Goldman Sachs, BNY Mellon, and PayPal also made investments in blockchain start-ups.
+Around the same time, notable companies like Morgan Stanley, Samsung, Goldman Sachs, BNY Mellon, and PayPal also made Cryptocurrency Investment Platform In India and in blockchain start-ups.

-Blockdata’s cryptocurrency intelligence platform used the size of funding rounds as a surrogate for investor participation.
+Blockdata’s intelligence Crypto Currency Trading India platform used the size of funding rounds as a surrogate for investor participation.
 According to Blockdata’s analysis, the parent company of Google contributed to funding rounds totaling $1.5 billion for four blockchain startups in the last 10 months.

 The study’s investments would have been made in part during the cryptocurrency market slump brought on by the crash of TerraUSD in May.